 Pushing to the remote repository

-The next step is to share our changes with the world through GitHub.
-We can do this by pushing the commits from your local repository out to your GitHub repository.
-This is done by the following command:
+Next we want to be able to share our changes with the world through github.
+We can do this by pushing the commits from your local repository out to your github repository.
+This is done by the following command.